PESugier/MPSG/README.md

 ## Application

-Our method is applied to the identification of potential pleiotropic genes between breast and thyroid cancer by using summary statistics from pathway candidate data.
+Our method is applied to the identification of potential pleiotropic genes between breast and thyroid cancer by using multivariate summary statistics generated from pathway candidate data.

 ## Simulation study